Dictionary of Revolutionary Marxism

 However, there is a looser sense of the term a priori, meaning something which can be determined or known by extrapolating from existing knowledge without the necessity for further experience or investigation of the world.
 Sometimes this is described as “reasoning from self-evident propositions”, though that can be terribly misleading.
 The most persuasive examples of this sort of thing are in logic and mathematics where it is, for instance, quite possible to derive some new mathematical knowledge (such as a previously unknown theorem) merely through thinking about the abstract logical relationships of already known mathematical entities, such as numbers or geometrical figures.
 Of course this would not be possible if our previous experience in the world had not led us to create abstractions like numbers and lines and triangles.

 Another sort of thing that can loosely be called a priori knowledge, is due to recognizing shared elements of meanings of words.
 Thus we know that all bachelors (in the usual context) are unmarried men simply from the definition of the word, and not from any investigation conducted among all the bachelors of the world.
-But here again, this implies we have enough previous experience in society to have correctly learned the meaning of that word.
+But here again, this implies we have enough previous experience in society to have correctly learned the meaning of the word ‘bachelor’.
+[See ANALYTIC STATEMENT]

 Idealist philosophers, however, have often argued that—besides these sorts of commonplaces—there is another, much more important, kind of a priori knowledge.
 One of the worst offenders in this area was Kant, who claimed that all knowledge of the world gained through sensory perception (experience) was unreliable and contraposed it to a priori “authentic knowledge” such as of forms of sensibility (space and time) and reason (cause, necessity, etc.).
 In actuality, our concepts of space, time, cause, necessity, and other such abstractions are every bit as much derived from human experience in the world as is any bit of everyday knowledge; the process is simply larger, longer and more complex.